fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 #### Exercise 12.20:

-Create a production <i>todo-app/docker-compose.yml</i> with all of the services, Nginx, todo-backend, todo-frontend, MongoDB and Redis.
+Create a production <i>todo-app/docker-compose.yml</i> file with all of the services, Nginx, todo-backend, todo-frontend, MongoDB and Redis.
 Use Dockerfiles instead of <i>dev.Dockerfiles</i> and make sure to start the applications in production mode.

 Please use the following structure for this exercise: